On the Concentration of the Minimizers of Empirical Risks

-First, via symmetrization, the later can further be bounded by the Rademacher complexity or the Gaussian complexity of the function class $\{(l(\phi,x_i))_{i=1}^n \, | \, \phi \in \Msp\}$ \cite{bartlett2002rademacher}.
-Note that when the values of $l$ are discrete, the Rademacher complexity can be linked to the VC dimension of the class of functions \cite{bousquet2003introduction}.
+First, via symmetrization, the latter can further be bounded by the Rademacher complexity or the Gaussian complexity of the function class $\{(l(\phi,x_i))_{i=1}^n \, | \, \phi \in \Msp\}$ \citep{bartlett2002rademacher}.
+Note that when the values of $l$ are discrete, the Rademacher complexity can be linked to the VC dimension of the class of functions \citep{bousquet2003introduction}.
 The Rademacher complexities of the typical function classes encountered in estimation behave as $c / \sqrt{n}$, where $c > 0$ is a constant depending on the problem \citep{wainwright2019high,shalev2014understanding}.
 Note that the use of Rademacher complexities can be improved by considering localized versions \citep{bartlett2005local,koltchinskii2006local}.

-Second, when the cost $l$ exhibits some smoothness properties (e.g.\ Lipschitz) with respect to the variable $\phi$, the quantity $\E\left[ \sup_{\phi \in \Msp} \Delta(\phi) \right]$ can alternatively be bounded using chaining techniques such as Dudley's chaining or the Talagrand's generic chaining \cite{talagrand2014upper,vershynin2018high}.
-This leads to an upper-bound dependent on a measure of complexity of $\Msp$, e.g the entropy of $\Msp$, linked to the covering numbers of $\Msp$, or the Talagrand's $\gamma_2$ functional.
+Second, when the cost $l$ exhibits some smoothness properties (for example Lipschitz) with respect to the variable $\phi$, the quantity $\E\left[ \sup_{\phi \in \Msp} \Delta(\phi) \right]$ can alternatively be bounded using chaining techniques such as Dudley's chaining or the Talagrand's generic chaining \citep{talagrand2014upper,vershynin2018high}.
+This leads to an upper-bound dependent on a measure of complexity of $\Msp$, such as the entropy of $\Msp$, linked to the covering numbers of $\Msp$, or the Talagrand's $\gamma_2$ functional.
 These complexities typically behave as $n^{-1/(2s)}$ with $s = 1$ for simple spaces such as Euclidean spaces, or doubling spaces, and with $s > 1$ for more complex spaces \citep[see][]{ahidar2020convergence,schotz2019convergence}.
 In the case $s > 1$, the rate is customarily said to be \emph{cursed by the dimension}.